 However, he was cleared of other alleged breaches of the protocol.

-Mrs Miah, who is now the commissioner for leisure and culture, told the hearing she was “freaked out” by the incident at the dinner, and the next day called her line manager, council director Bernie Brannan, in floods of tears before lodging a formal complaint.
+The woman told the hearing she was “freaked out” by the incident at the dinner, and the next day called her line manager, council director Bernie Brannan, in floods of tears before lodging a formal complaint.

 “I remember it extremely clearly,” she said.

 “It’s like a moment in life where something happens and it’s changed the course of my life.

 “It absolutely happened.
 He touched me at the back of my neck, I can physically feel it now, and I can feel how I felt at that time.

 “It’s just the shock, the surprise.
 You don’t expect something like that to happen, so what I remember is the complete shock it had happened.”